stepan-ha/ProjectSO/SRS.md

 Identify requirements that may be delayed until future versions of the system (e.g., blocks and/or increments).

 ## 3. Requirements
-> This section specifies the software product's requirements.
-Specify all of the software requirements to a level of detail sufficient to enable designers to design a software system to satisfy those requirements, and to enable testers to test that the software system satisfies those requirements.

-> The specific requirements should:
 * Be uniquely identifiable.
 * State the subject of the requirement (e.g., system, software, etc.) and what shall be done.
 * Optionally state the conditions and constraints, if any.